MeLoveLondon/app.test/README.md

 It's better to get this out of the way now so you can run the actual app easily later.

-It's fine for the emulator to take a long time to boot, you might want to close everything else so it
+It's fine for the emulator to take a long time to boot, you might want to close everything else so it has enough resources.